GoldenEye 007 (1997) – 4NERDS Master Game Page

-Rare’s Bond masterpiece made the console shooter feel smart, cinematic, and gloriously social: stealth-objective missions, unforgettable gadgets, split-screen chaos, and a campaign structure that still feels more considered than most “movie games” ever dared to be.
+Rare’s Bond masterpiece made the console shooter feel smart, cinematic, and gloriously social: stealth-objective missions, unforgettable gadgets, split-screen chaos, and a campaign structure that still feels more considered than most licensed games ever dared to be.

-• Mission design: it is not just about shooting — objectives, stealth, alarms, gadgets, and difficulty-specific goals make the campaign unusually rich.
+• Mission design: objectives, stealth, alarms, gadgets and difficulty-specific goals make the campaign unusually rich.

 • Console breakthrough: GoldenEye proved first-person shooters could thrive in the living room, not only on PC.

-• Multiplayer legend: four-player split-screen turned dorm rooms and family TVs into permanent war zones.
+• Multiplayer legend: four-player split-screen turned dorm rooms, family TVs and sleepovers into permanent war zones.

 • Cultural weight: few licensed games ever escaped their film origins so completely and became classics in their own right.